-Chronic diseases are defined as, “…conditions that last 1 year or more and require ongoing medical attention or limit activities of daily living or both.”
+Chronic diseases are defined as, “…conditions that last one year or more and require ongoing medical attention or limit activities of daily living or both.”
 Hunting with one is immensely difficult.
 On a good day, life is good, you feel like you can be out in the field all day long.
 On a bad day, you might be lucky to get out of bed without any symptoms.
 I have my fair share of struggles with chronic disease.
 Being a woman with Endometriosis while loving being outdoors has brought many, many challenges.

 In this post, I want to give YOU the insight you will need to hunt if you also struggle with chronic disease.